-3.1.2 Regulatory Developments in 2017
+3.1.2 Regulatory Developments in 2018

-The Health Insurance (Amendment) Act 2017 was enacted in December 2017.
+The Health Insurance (Amendment) Act 2018 was enacted in December 2018.
 It amended the Health Insurance Act 1994 as follows:

-- to specify the amount of premium to be paid from the Risk Equalisation Fund in respect of certain classes of insured persons from 1 April 2018; - to amend that Act to specify the amount of the hospital utilisation credit applicable from 1 April 2018; - to make certain other amendments to that Act; - to make a consequential amendment to the Stamp Duties Consolidation Act 1999; and - to provide for related matters.
+- To specify the amount of premiums to be paid from the Risk Equalisation Fund in respect of certain classes of insured persons from 1 April 2019 - Increase the maximum number of members of the HIA Board from five to seven and increase the quorum from three to four; - Amend Vhi Healthcare's current function to permit a new function to act as an insurer in addition to an agent in respect of the provision of health insurance cover pursuant to an international healthcare plan; - · To make a consequential amendment to the Stamp Duties Consolidation Act 1999; and - To provide for related matters.

 Insurers selling health insurance contracts to persons "ordinarily resident in the State" are required to be registered with the Authority and to comply with the provisions of the Health Insurance Acts.
 The Authority has determined that "ordinarily resident in the State" in respect of non-European Economic Area students means attending a course of study of more than one academic year's duration.
 The Authority wrote to a number of insurers in 2016 who were then selling (or considering selling) such contracts informing them of this determination.
-ACE European Group Limited did not accept this determination and the Authority consequently served an Enforcement Notice on it in March 2017.
-ACE European Group Limited issued two sets of proceedings on 4 May 2017 in the High Court in relation to the Enforcement Notice.
-They have sought an Order to quash the Enforcement Notice and also an Order to quash the Authority determination of the term "ordinarily resident in the State" in respect of non-EEA students.
-The proceedings are expected to be heard in 2018.
+Chubb European Group Limited did not accept this determination and the Authority consequently served an Enforcement Notice on it in March 2017.

+Chubb European Group Limited issued two sets of proceedings on 4 May 2017 in the High Court in relation to the Enforcement Notice.
+They sought an Order to quash the Enforcement Notice and also an Order to quash the Authority's determination of the term "ordinarily resident in the State" in respect of non-EEA students.